Azerbaijan GP: Lando Norris and Yuki Tsunoda could miss out on Sprint qualifying finale after tyre gamble

 Along with the three qualifying segments being shortened, each car is required to run a set of new medium tyres in SQ1 and SQ2, before switching to a new set of softs for the SQ3 finale, if they make it through.

-However, with each driver only having access to four sets of medium tyres and six soft compound sets - along with two sets of hard tyres - across the weekend, the new rules failed to prohibit them from using up those sets before Saturday's Sprint Showdown.
+However, with each driver only having access to four sets of medium tyres and six soft compound sets - along with two sets of hard tyres - across the weekend, the new rules failed to prohibit them from using them up before Saturday's Sprint Shootout.

 The relevant article in the rules reads: "In the period SQ3 of the sprint shootout, up to one set of dry-weather tyres may be used, and this must only be a new set of the soft specification."